 An electric guitar case has similar basic needs as an acoustic case.
 I have a couple but my tweed case is my favorite so I’m going to recommend that here.
 Another great choice is the Fender FE620 Electric Guitar case – lots of smart padding and a nice neck bracket.

 A guitar case also makes the perfect case for carrying all your guitar accessories with you.

 I love talking gear with other guitarists so if there is an accessory you think I’ve missed on this list, just let me know your thoughts.

 Maybe you think the EBow should be on this list, or an onboard MIDI controller?
+A guitar headphone amp?
 Perhaps spare acoustic bridge pins are in your list or an acoustic guitar soundhole feedback buster?
 Whatever you’re in to, I’m keen to discuss.

 This list is certainly the staple guitar accessories I recommend having on hand where every you and your guitars go.